GrossDesignCo/unnamed-astronav-game-idea/dev-blog/week-1.md

 ## Wrapup

 We'll see.
 Hopefull this repo continues to get used and we don't get totally baked into the engine, but next week will tell :)

+Overall not bad for a few hours work in the evenings.
+Have to make certain this doesn't interfere with work & life already happening.